sulekhark/Presto/README.md

 # Presto

-Uses DAFFODIL (Datalog Aanlysis Framework for Dotnet IL).
+Uses DAFFODIL (Datalog Analysis Framework for Dotnet IL).

 Checkout Presto in some directory, say, <WORK_DIR>
 Add the following to ~/.bashrc: